 Don’t walk at busy times.

-During the three weeks that your dog is in season, it is essential that you walk early in the day or late at night when it is going to be quitter, and the chances of meeting other dogs are greatly reduced.
+During the three weeks that your dog is in season, it is essential that you walk early in the day or late at night when it is going to be quieter, and the chances of meeting other dogs are significantly reduced.

 Take the car to where your walk begins.

-One tip is to put your dog in season in the car and drive to where you will exercise here.
-Even if it is not that, this will stop male dogs from following any trail back to your house and potentially camping outside your door.
+One tip is to put your dog in season in the car and drive to where you will exercise.
+Even if it’s not that, this will deter male dogs from following any trail back to your house and potentially camping outside your door.

 Be mindful of other dogs.

-If possible, try and walk in quiet spaces away from your house, and this will make life easier for other dog owners whose Males will try and follow the urine scent trail.
+If possible, try to walk in quiet spaces away from your house, and this will make life easier for other dog owners whose Males will try to follow the urine scent trail.

 Failure to prepare – prepare to fail.